samuelzureick/Image-Recognition-CNN/README.md

 Hyperparameter selection was done with hyperband tuning, and the model shows high performance given its simplicity.

+A complete report on this project can be found <a href="https://github.com/samuelzureick/Image-Recognition-CNN/blob/main/CIFAR10%20Project.pdf">here</a>.

 # Network Architecture
 ![Network Architecture](https://github.com/samuelzureick/Image-Recognition-CNN/blob/main/img-resources/arch.png)
 # Network Performance